Eremurus - Foxtail Lily: Planting and Growing

 Eremurus himalaicus

 Plant your Eremurus in autumn, ideally around October.
-However, you can still plant them in early winter, until December or even January.
+However, they can still be planted in early winter, until December or even January.

-Remember, Eremurus bulbs consist of a central bud from which thick roots emerge, resembling “tentacles”.
-If some of these “tentacles” are broken or damaged: don’t worry!
-They’re just remnants of last year’s roots, serving only to stabilise the new flower spike during early growth.
+Remember that Eremurus bulbs consist of a central bud from which thick roots emerge, resembling “tentacles”.
+If some of your Eremurus’ “tentacles” are broken or damaged: don’t worry!
+These are just remnants of the previous year’s roots, whose sole function is to stabilise the new flower spike during early growth.

 • Dig a wide hole, 15 cm deep;

-• Loosen the soil and add a layer of gravel, 5 to 10 cm thick, to prevent waterlogging;
+• Loosen the soil and add a layer of gravel, 5-10 cm thick, to prevent waterlogging;

 • Place the bulb directly on this drainage layer, with the bud facing upwards;

-• Cover the bulb with about 8 cm of a mixture of compost, garden soil and coarse sand: Eremurus will perform much better in fairly rich, well-amended soil;
+• Cover the bulb with about 8 cm of a mixture of compost, garden soil and coarse sand: Eremurus will perform much better when grown in fairly rich, well-amended soil;

-Warning!
+Important!
 Eremurus hate being moved.
-Choose their location carefully.
-Allow spacing of 60 cm to 1 m, depending on the height of the chosen varieties.
+Choose their position carefully.
+Allow 60 cm to 1 m spacing, depending on the height of the varieties selected.
 Consider planting foxtail lilies in groups of 3 or 5 bulbs to create attractive clumps.

 • Add a drainage layer of gravel and sand at the bottom of the pot.

-• Use a mixture of sand, compost and potting soil.
+• Use a mixture of sand, compost and potting compost.

-• Position the bulb with roots curving downwards.
+• Position the bulb with the roots curving downwards.

 • Cover with 8 cm of soil.